aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c01-titanic-assignment.md

 - Write your observations here.
 - Is there anything *fishy* going on in your plot?
-  - All the bar plots go to 2, not properly showing the proportions we are trying to analyze
+  - The bar plots showing proportion of survivors extend beyond 100%
+  - After adding color outlines to the stacked bar plots, I see there are 4 bar charts for each stacked bar chart
+  - This is because all passengers are broken up into Adult and Children categories, and both of them are being considered in this plot, causing the proportions to go beyond 100%

 ### **q5** Create a plot showing the group-proportion of occupants who *did* survive, along with aesthetics for `Class`, `Sex`, *and* `Age`.
 Document your observations below.